Compact and Optimal Deep Learning with Recurrent Parameter Generators: Experimental Results

 \subsection{Analysis}

+\textbf{Convergence rate.} Compared with the vanilla model, RPG optimizes in a parameter subspace $\hat{\mathbf{W}} =\boldsymbol{G} \mathbf{W}$ with fewer DoF.
+Would such constrained optimization lead to a faster convergence rate?
+We analyze the convergence rate of Res18-vanilla and Res18-RPG (DoF is 5.5M, 50\% of the vanilla model) with different batchsizes.
+All models are trained with multi-step SGD optimizer and they all reach $>94.1\%$ final CIFAR10 accuracy.
+For simplicity, we analyze the first optimization stage where learning rate has not decayed.

+Fig.\ref{fig:combo2}{\bf b} plots the accuracy (smoothed with moving averages) v.s. training iterations with batchsize 1024.
+RPG has a faster convergence rate than vanilla models.
+We also analyze the smoothed accuracy and identify the convergence iteration versus batchsize in Fig.\ref{fig:combo2}{\bf c}.
+RPG consistently converges faster than the vanilla model, and the reduction becomes substantial with the increasing batchsize.

-\textbf{Comparison to Pruning Methods}.
-We report our ResNet18-RPG performance with different number of parameters on ImageNet and some baseline pruning methods in Fig.\ref{fig:modelRing}(\textbf{Right}).
-Our RPG networks outperform SOTA pruning methods such as \cite{aflalo2020knapsack,dong2019network,he2019filter,he2018soft,dong2017more,khetan2020prunenet}.
-Specifically, at the same number of parameters, our RPG network has 0.6\% gain over the knapsack pruning \cite{aflalo2020knapsack}, a method that achieves the best ImageNet pruning accuracy.
+\textbf{Comparison to Model Compression Methods}.
+We report ResNet-RPG performance with different model DoF and existing compression methods on ImageNet (Fig.\ref{fig:teaser}\textbf{e}).
+RPG networks outperform SOTA methods such as \cite{aflalo2020knapsack,dong2019network,he2019filter,he2018soft,dong2017more,khetan2020prunenet}.
+For example, at the same model DoF, our RPG network has 0.6\% gain over the knapsack pruning \cite{aflalo2020knapsack}, a SOTA method of ImageNet pruning.

+\textbf{Storage.} RPG models only need to save the effective parameter $\mathbf{W}$, which has the size of the model DoF, since the generation matrix $G$ is saved as a random seed at no cost.
+The storage space of the model file can be diminished to satisfy a smaller storage limit for inference and a faster model file transfer.
+Empirically on PyTorch platform, ResNet18-vanilla model file is 45MB.
+With no accuracy loss, ResNet18-RPG model save file size is 23MB ($ \downarrow 49\%$).
+With 2 percentage point accuracy loss, RPG save file size is 9.5MB ($ \downarrow 79\%$).

 \textbf{Generalizability}.
-To understand generalizability of proposed RPG networks, we report the performance gap between training and validation set on ImageNet (Table \ref{tab:general}(a)) and MPII pose estimation (Table \ref{tab:general}(b)).
-Superposition models consistently achieve lower gaps between training and validation set, indicating the superposition model suffers less from over-fitting.
+We report the performance gap between training and validation set on ImageNet (Table \ref{tab:general}(a)) and MPII pose estimation (Table \ref{tab:general}(b)).
+CPM \cite{wei2016convolutional} serves as the baseline pose estimation method.
+RPG models consistently achieve lower gaps between training and validation sets, indicating the RPG model suffers less from over-fitting.